emma-wall/bikesharing/README.md

   If we were to zoom into the maps, we would see that many of the top starting locations are near major train stations and ferry ports within the city.

 ## Summary
+  From the images we can see the following
+* Citibike is used more widely by men than women
+* Citibikes are mostly used for short 10 min rides
+* A majority citibike users are commuters who use the bikes during rush hour.
+* Subscribers make up most of the business
+* The best locations for citibikes are near large train/ bus stops and ferry ports